7 Powerful Strategies: How to Accelerate ACL Injury Rehabilitation for Athletes

 • Healthy fats to reduce inflammation

-Additionally, certain supplements may be beneficial during ACL rehabilitation:
+On top of that, certain supplements may prove helpful during ACL rehabilitation:

 • Omega-3 fatty acids for their anti-inflammatory properties